isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 However, the exact same technique can be used for any sort of recursively-defined type, such as lists, trees, graphs, matrices, etc. While perhaps you could shoe-horn these to fit into the natural numbers, it would be wasted effort in order to satisfy nothing but a silly definition.
-Notwithstanding, the terminology is good, and so we will sometimes refer to recursive steps as "induction" and non-recursive steps as "base cases."
+That notwithstanding, the terminology itself is good, and so we will sometimes refer to recursive steps as "induction" and non-recursive steps as "base cases."

 ## Two Notions of Evenness